scarf005/Marisa/src/main/resources/localization/README.md

 ### Vscode json schema generation
 running `deno run -A vscode.ts` will populate `settings.json` file with schema paths that will validate json files in vscode.

-## Deno tasks

-tasks in `deno.jsonc` runs the same but will watch changes in script and re-run.

 [json-schema]: https://json-schema.org
 [zod]: https://zod.dev